gooh/phpunit-schema/readme.markdown

     Created new validated Schema file at:
      F:\Work\code\PHPUnit-Schema\tools\phpunit.xsd.1301999633

+If you do not want to checkout this project at all, you can also link against the pre-generated Schema files at http://gooh.github.com/phpunit-schema or copy them from the [gh-pages branch][3].

 ## Additional Resources

 The documentation of configuration files can be found in the official PHPUnit